HinaKhan94/palpicker/README.md

   - Setup a README file with a basic layout
   - Change materialize to bootstrap styling
   - Install crispy-bootstrap4
-  - Add an introduction to README
+  - Style header and footer

-- Sprint 3: Customized views and README - June 6th, 2023 to June 17th, 2023
+- Sprint 3: Customized views and README - October 30th, 2023 to November 6th, 2023

   - Add ERD and goal section to README
-  - Add form and view to upload an image to logentry_details page
-  - Add form and view to update and delete Log Entries.
-  - Add a privacy filter to index.html to display only public entries
-  - Add UserLogentry view including private entries for authenticated users
-  - Style image gallery
-  - Add delete image functionality
+  - Add delete post functionailty
   - Add content to README: UX, Deployment, and Development
   - Create a separate TESTING file with a layout

-- Sprint 4: Refine and customize the CSS start testing - June 17th, 2023 to July 3rd, 2023
+- Sprint 4: Refine and customize the CSS start testing - November 7th, 2023 to November 9th, 2023

   - Add Deployment and Development information to README
-  - Style banner/hero image, add a call to action to banner
-  - Style header and footer
   - Add and finalize display of success-messages
-  - Refine styling of the image gallery section
   - First Lighthouse testing
   - Fixes based on Lighthouse testing
-  - Refine styling of Login and Signup Forms
-  - Add wireframes to README
   - Set automated view testing
-  - Add 404.html pages
-  - Add functionality to add/approve countries
+  - Add functionality to add/approve posts
-  - Add functionality to sort entries by country category
   - MVP reached

-- Sprint 5: Testing, Final revisions to code and documentation - July 4th to July 10th, 2023
+- Sprint 5: Testing, Final revisions to code and documentation - November 10th to November 15th, 2023

   - Set up view, model, and form testing
   - install coverage package and compile coverage report